 We’ve compiled a list of some of our favorite episodes written by women, starting with The Original Series and going all the way forward to Star Trek: Lower Decks.
 These stories have touched our hearts and changed Star Trek’s canon for the better.
 Celebrate the history of women behind the camera by tuning in to these iconic episodes.

 Star Trek: The Original Series

-We’ve written about how much we love this episode before, but we consider it so important that it’s made this list too.
+We’ve written about how much we love this episode before, but we consider it so important that it made this list too.
 D.C.
 Fontana changed our view of Vulcan by introducing Spock’s parents in this episode packed full of intrigue.
 As the Enterprise transports ambassadors, including Spock’s father Ambassador Sarek, to an important diplomatic meeting, a murder occurs and Sarek falls gravely ill.
-Fontana develops Spock’s character beautifully as Spock considers the needs of the many vs. the needs of the few (a long time before Wrath of Khan), and we can’t get enough of the family dynamics at play in the episode.
+Fontana develops Spock’s character beautifully as he considers the needs of the many versus the needs of the few (a long time before Wrath of Khan), and we can’t get enough of the family dynamics at play in the episode.

 Another popular episode from The Original Series, this episode follows psychologist Miranda Jones as she and the Enterprise travel with Medusan ambassador Kollos to his ship.
 The episode has plenty of action, but is perhaps most famous for summarizing Vulcan philosophy in a beautiful fashion that rings true today.
 There is infinite diversity in infinite combinations, and writer Jean Lisette Aroeste crafted the running theme of diversity in its infinite beauty perfectly.

 Melinda M. Snodgrass, writer, "The Measure of a Man"